Logan O'Connor: Amateur

-Professional
+Colorado Avalanche

 At the conclusion of his junior season and following the 2018 NHL entry draft, O'Connor was invited to attend the Colorado Avalanche development camp.
 On July 24, 2018, O'Connor forwent his senior season as captain with the Pioneers in agreeing to a two-year, entry-level contract as an undrafted free agent with the Avalanche.

 O'Connor began the 2018–19 season with the Avalanche's American Hockey League (AHL) affiliate, the Colorado Eagles.
 On December 30, he was recalled by the Avalanche.
 O'Connor made his debut the following night in a 3–2 loss to the Los Angeles Kings.
 He finished the season with five scoreless appearances for the Avalanche and 42 points in 64 games for the Eagles.

 On November 27, 2019, O'Connor scored his first career NHL goal in a 4–1 win over the Edmonton Oilers.
 He skated in 16 games for the Avalanche during the 2019–20 regular season, and also played in five 2020 playoff games, recording one assist.

 On September 18, 2020, the Avalanche re-signed O'Connor to a two-year contract extension.

-On September 22, 2021, the Avalanche re-signed O'Connor to a three-year, $3.15 million dollar extension.
+On September 22, 2021, the Avalanche re-signed O'Connor to a three-year, $3.15 million extension.

-On May 21, 2022, O'Connor scored his first career playoff goal in a second round game against the St. Louis Blues.
+On May 21, 2022, O'Connor scored his first career playoff goal in a second-round game against the St. Louis Blues.
+He won a Stanley Cup when the Avalanche defeated the Tampa Bay Lightning in the 2022 Stanley Cup Final.

-In October of 2023, O'Connor achieved the extremely rare feat of scoring a short-handed goal in three consecutive games.
-Only six other players in NHL history have accomplished this feat.
+In October 2023, O'Connor scored a short-handed goal in three consecutive games, an extremely rare feat that only six other players in NHL history have accomplished, including Avalanche legend Joe Sakic.
 On January 20, 2024, O'Connor scored his first career hat trick against the Philadelphia Flyers.
 On March 10, he was declared out for the rest of the season after undergoing hip surgery to repair an injury that had forced him to miss six games since the All-Star Game break.

+On June 6, 2025, he had hip surgery and was expected to be out 5–6 months.
+He returned to play on March 24 against the Pittsburgh Penguins, finishing the season having played in 13 games and earning two assists.
+In round one of the 2026 Stanley Cup playoffs, O'Connor scored his first goal in over a year, and the game-winning goal, during the second period of game one against the Los Angeles Kings.